PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Outlines/All Arcs.md

 3. The party is forced into a confrontation with [[Woe]]
 ##### Act 2:
 1. The party receives a strange magical compass from an unknown entity
-	1. They come into conflict with the [[Church of the Silver Flame]], who is attempting to acquire it, claiming its evil
+	- They come into conflict with the [[Church of the Silver Flame]], who is attempting to acquire it, claiming its evil
-2. Woe's master, [[Mordakesh]], attempts to succeed where he failed
+	- [[Mordakhesh]] is constantly scrying them
+	- The compass leads them to [[Xen'Drik]]

+2. The party must travel to the tomb the compass is leading them to
+	- They continue receiving information explaining the Church is evil and the compass will lead them to an entity that can destroy an overlord
+	- They encounter various dangers on their journey
+	- They might unknowingly release the overlord trapped there

 ##### Act 3:
 The party must navigate the world that is now being altered by this released overlord and possibly reverse it

+### Old/Completed